 Wamalug is the Washington, D.C.
 Metropolitan Area LEGO® Users Group.
 We’re a very loosely organized group of adult fans of LEGO from around the greater metropolitan area surrounding the nation’s capital that get together online and in-person because of our common interest in those little plastic bricks.
-Join our online discussions on the public mailing list hosted on Yahoo!
-Groups .
+Join our online discussions on the public mailing list hosted at Groups.io.
 At our in-person meetings, we talk, share ideas, build, play, and in general have a good time while convincing ourselves that it’s okay to spend so much time and money on this hobby.
 Guests of any age are welcome any time at our meetings, we only ask that you respect others, respect their property, and ask before touching.

 A (narrative) history of Wamalug

 The evolution of NOVALTC which became WAMALUG and the SIG now known as WamaLTC